martinsbalodis/web-scraper-chrome-extension/docs/Storage backends.md

 # Storage backends

-Web scraper can be configured to use wither local storage or CouchDB.
+Web scraper can be configured to use either local storage or CouchDB.
 By default all data is stored in the local storage.

 ## Local storage